ISCDtoolbox/Commons/README.md

 ```
 git clone https://github.com/ISCDtoolbox/Commons.git
 ```
-to clone the repository on your computer (it is also possible to download the files manually from github in a *.zip format if the git software is not installed on your computer)
+to clone the repository on your computer (we recall that it is also possible to download the files manually from github in a *.zip format if the git software is not installed on your computer, just go to the upper right part of the current page, click on the button Clone or dowload, and then Download ZIP)
 ```
 cd Commons
 ```